alphagov/whitehall/README.md

 ## Technical documentation

-whitehall is a Ruby on Rails app built on a MySQL database.
-It is deployed in two modes: 'admin' for publishers to create and manage content and 'frontend' for rendering some content under https://www.gov.uk/government and https://www.gov.uk/world. whitehall also sends most content to the publishing-api and rummager.
+This is a Ruby on Rails app, and should follow [our Rails app conventions](https://docs.publishing.service.gov.uk/manual/conventions-for-rails-applications.html).

+You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) to run the application and its tests with all the necessary dependencies.
+Follow [the usage instructions](https://github.com/alphagov/govuk-docker#usage) to get started.

+**Use GOV.UK Docker to run any commands that follow.**

 ## Dependencies